 "The bitter fog blew into our Meeting Lodge and threw papers, chairs, and pictures around.
 Then it blew into our School House, knocking over our desks and chairs.
 Our books and paper flew everywhere.
-The fogs slowly crawled through the lower yard, then disappeared into the PortHold.
+The fog slowly crawled through the lower yard, then disappeared into the PortHold.
 I thought this must be death.
 But for whom, we, the Elfin folk nor Faeries die; we are ageless.
-Maybe the Trolls die?" mused Barren Fly, the Elfin Prince of the OakGrove Gardens as the tale begins from the Elfin's point of view.
+Maybe the Trolls die?"

-PURSUED is my retelling of the Russian folktale, 'Vasalisa, the Frog Princess,' which is in process, that means re-imagining, enhancing, and elaborating a very traditional story with twists and turns for today.
+PURSUED is my retelling of the Russian/Eastern Europe fairytale, maybe bits from Chinese folktales called 'Vasalisa, the Wise, a Frog Princess,' which is in the process, that means re-imagining, enhancing, modifying, and elaborating a traditional story with twists and turns of enchantments of many kinds.